MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingstruct.md

 ---
 UID: NF:traceloggingprovider.TraceLoggingStruct
 title: TraceLoggingStruct macro (traceloggingprovider.h)
-description: Wrapper macro for defining a group of related fields in an event.
+description:
+  TraceLogging wrapper macro that adds a field that contains other fields to the event.
 helpviewer_keywords:
   [
     "TraceLoggingStruct",